jjlehner/ES-synth-starter/doc/report.md

 Display Update      | 1   | 100       | 16.667  | 16.67   | 16.67  |
 Total               |     |           |         | 96.65   | 96.61  |

 We can observe from the above table that the Latency Ln (column 5) is always smaller than the initiation time (100ms) of the lowest priority task (Display Update).
-This leads, by critical instant analysis, to our schedule working.
+This shows, by critical instant analysis, that our scheduling works.
+<center>$L_n = \left\lceil \dfrac{\tau_n}{\tau_i}\right\rceil T_i \le \tau_n$</center>

 # Advanced Features
-We have implemented two advanced features: polyphony, and variable waveform generation.
-These features have been implemented by multiple people in parallel, with the aim of producing readable and maintainable code.
-To this end, our code is object-oriented, which makes interfacing with the code simple for people who have not written it.
-This implies we have made a small trade-off between execution speed, by wrapping objects around core functionality, in favour of readability and maintainability.
-One such example is in the `SoundGenerator` class, which provides a single interface for sound generation, regardless if multiple keyboards are connected, how many keys are pressed, which waveform is selected, and at which octave the sound should be played.
-It is simple to, for example, add an other possible waveform.
+Polyphony, and variable waveform generation have been implemented by multiple people in parallel, with the aim of producing readable and maintainable code.
+To this end, we structured our code based on the object-oriented method.
+This makes interfacing with the code simple for people who have not written it.
+In that regard, we have opted for a small trade-off between execution speed, by wrapping objects around core functionality, in favour of readability and maintainability.
+One such example is the `SoundGenerator` class providing a single interface for sound generation, regardless of if multiple keyboards are connected, how many keys are pressed, which waveform is selected, and at which octave the sound should be played.
+It would be simple to, for example, add an other possible waveform.

-The implemented advanced features enhance the system's functionality since they provide additional functionality to produce music.
-Note that the speakers of the music synthesiser are poor, and thus play a poor sine wave, but that the sound is better using headphones.
+Those advanced features enhance the system's functionality by providing additional methods to produce music.
+Please note that the speakers of the music synthesiser are poor, and thus do not adapt well to sine waves, the sound can, however, be perceived better using headphones.

-If we had more time, and the hardware had more resources (see the critical instant analysis above), we would have implemented the following functionality:
+If we had more time, and the hardware had more resources (see the critical instant analysis above), we would have implemented the following functionalities:
 - Additional waveforms.
 The modularity of the system means that if we have a high resolution waveform in memory (see example for a sine wave below), the system can easily be modified to utilise this functionality.
 - Support for pressing more keys at the same time.
-At the moment, this is restricted in software to conserver system resources, but this requires removing one line of code to reverse.
+At the moment, this is restricted in software to conserve system resources, but this requires removing one line of code to reverse.
-- Recording and replay functionality.
+- Recording and replay functionalities.
 By recording the duration which keys were pressed, their sound can be saved at a relatively small memory cost.
 Replayed notes can then use the existing API for replaying the sounds.

 ## Polyphony

+To perform polyphony, the synthesiser must associate a phase accumulator with each key that is being pressed.
+Voltage output to the speaker is then calculated by summing each phase accumulator to superimpose the waveforms of all the notes being pressed.
+To save memory and remove processing time associated with allocating memory, 36 phase accumulators are declared in a static array at the beginning of the program.
+When a key is pressed, a PhaseAccumulatorPool helper class dynamically assigns one of entry in the accumulator array to store the phase accumulation of a note.
+Once the same key is released the accumulator pool frees the entry in the array so that another note can be assigned to it.
+See here for more detailed documentation of the [PhaseAccumulator Pool](PhaseAccPool.md).

 ## Sine Wave/Saw Tooth
  The user can choose in real-time to either play with a sawtooth wave or a sine wave through knob 1 (the second knob from the right).
 A sine wave with $K$ values over a period is given by $g[n] = \sin(2\pi \frac{1}{K} n)$ for $n\in\{1, 2, ..., K\}$.
 For a large $K$, $g[n]$ is high resolution and a good approximation of a continuous sine.
 A sine wave $\sin(2\pi f t)$ with frequency $f$ at time $t$ can then be extracted from $g$ by setting $n = K f t \mod K$.
 We can exploit the periodicity the sine, i.e. $g[n+m] = g[n]$ if $m$ is a multiple of $K$, to generate an infinite sine wave from a single period.
 In our case, $g$ was generated with the following code (and scaled to  maximum value $128=256/2$):
 ```python